DubPlus/DubPlus/README.md

 - Open a new tab and log in to https://queup.net and join a room
 - start developing

-**Note**: Every time you hit save in a file, you'll need to refresh the extension and refresh the page
+Your process will go like this:
+- make changes
+- save (which auto runs the building of the files)
+- refresh the extension in chrome://extensions (click on the refresh icon next to the switch)
+- refresh the page
+- test your changes

 ### npm scripts